hbarton2/cscd350-f24-AndTheyWereRoomates/TECHNICAL_DOC.md

 ---
 ## General Commands
+These commands are general commands that can be used in the CLI.
 1. set class `<class name>` - sets the class to edit.
 A class needs to be set to edit its internals such as fields, methods, and parameters.
    * Example: `set class Apple`